craftcms/docs/docs/3.x/extend/updating-plugins.md

 ```

 ::: warning NOTE
 There is no direct Craft 3 equivalent for this hook, which allowed plugins to completely change the table attributes for an element type right before the element index view was rendered.
-The closest thing in Craft 3 is the <api:craft\base\Element::EVENT_REGISTER_TABLE_ATTRIBUTES> event, which can be used to change the available table attributes for an element type when an admin is customizing the element index sources.
+The closest thing in Craft 3 is the <api3:craft\base\Element::EVENT_REGISTER_TABLE_ATTRIBUTES> event, which can be used to change the available table attributes for an element type when an admin is customizing the element index sources.
 :::

 ## Template Variables